cwmli/fintweet-robot/README.md

 ```

-The `main.py` script contains an example on running the workers on scheduled times (similar to crontabs) using the `schedule` package

 Alternatively, we can simply run the scrape on a single symbol by creating an instance of __ScrapeJob__ in `jobs.py`

 ```python